DilanCF/ENEE447-notes/lecture notes/Lecture07.md

 For now, lets assume there is no z variable and analyze

-The x sema is for mutual exlcuision
+The x sema is for mutual exclusion

 However, we have an rsem this time
 * Servers same purpose as lsem to writer

-For the writer, we ahve added the write count.
+For the writer, we have added the write count.

 Does not guarantee no starvation